-A Versatile, Make Ahead Recipe
+Shrimp and Crab Appetizer Salad is a Versatile, Make Ahead Recipe

 You can make this Shrimp and Crab Appetizer Salad (or sandwich filling) recipe earlier in the day and keep it in the fridge until it’s time to serve.
 To make the salad healthier, you can skip the mayonnaise and just use the crushed avocado as a binding agent.
 If I’m making this salad as a sandwich filling, I skip the mayo in the filling itself, and use it instead of butter on the bread.

 I love the flavour of this salad as it is, but if you really like spicy food, try adding some finely chopped fresh (or frozen) red chili.

 If you are serving it as a salad, this is the perfect opportunity to get those pretty glasses you’ve been saving for special occasions out of the cupboard and use them.
 I used to keep special china and crystal ‘for good’ and they hardly ever saw the light of day.
 Recently I realised that the joy of having these things is in seeing them and using them.
 After all, what am I saving them for?
 Now almost everything I have is in regular use.

 Quality Ingredients Make the Difference